 Section 3.
 Adoption.

 This Constitution and the Code of Ethics may be amended by a majority of the Corporate Members voting.
 Not less than thirty days after written ballots are sent to all Corporate Members, three Corporate Members shall canvass the ballots.
-If the amendment carries, it shall become effective ten days after the canvass.
+If the amendment carries, it shall become effective in accordance with the implementation timeline provided with the ballot amendment.

 If the Association is dissolved, its assets shall in no case revert to members but shall be distributed, in accordance with a formula established by the Executive Board for dissolving the Association, to public or nonprofit colleges or universities that have programs in public administration, for use in such programs.